rpinuaga/atomic-container/README.md

 ## Sample container

-These test were created to run on a Kubernetes host, however depending on your specific Kubernetes configuration some of them may not fully work.
+These test were created initially to run on a Kubernetes host, however depending on your specific Kubernetes configuration some of them may not fully work.

 You can try the different tests in the included sample container:
 - cd sample_container